Anthrax vaccine (By injection)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have a weak immune system or a history of anthrax infection.
-Also, tell your doctor if you are allergic to rubber, latex, aluminum, benzethonium chloride, or formaldehyde.
+- Tell your doctor if you are breastfeeding, or if you have a weak immune system, a history of anthrax infection.
+Tell your doctor if you are allergic to rubber, latex, aluminum, benzethonium chloride, or formaldehyde.

 - This vaccine is not a treatment for an anthrax infection.
 You will need additional medicine to treat the infection.

 Possible Side Effects While Using This Medicine